Foundation FAQ

 You can learn more by visiting the Our story page.

 The foundation is governed by a board of trustees, which in 2022 was expanded to include the CEO and five independent experts as board members.
-The members of the board work alongside foundation co-chairs Bill Gates and Melinda French Gates, and contribute their diverse perspectives, backgrounds and expertise to help guide and strengthen the foundation's governance and strategic direction.
+The members of the board work alongside foundation Chair Bill Gates, and contribute their diverse perspectives, backgrounds and expertise to help guide and strengthen the foundation's governance and strategic direction.

 You can learn more about the role of the board of trustees in our 2022 Annual Letter.
 The trustees are listed on the website’s Leadership page.